 Household debt in the UK

 Debt is rising in the UK and the level of household debt can sit anywhere in the region of £170 billion.
-This debt level is surely to rise after the economic downfall of 2020.
-Job losses, general household spending and the cost of living rising can all be factors that will see this change over the coming months and even years ahead.
+This debt level is sure to rise after the economic downfall of 2020.
+Job losses, general household spending, and the cost of living rising can all be factors that will see this change over the coming months and even years ahead.

 There is no denying that this is going to be a difficult year and debt collection tracing is going to be far more prevalent than it may have been since the last financial crash of 2009.

 Sometimes it is important to understand the facts and when it comes to debts this is no different:

 - The common amount owed on credit cards per household is at an average amount of £2177